-Islamic banking is one of ENBD's fastest growing business sectors and contributes to an increasing proportion of the revenue of ENBD.
-Apart from offering Islamic banking products through Al Watani Al Islami (ENBD's Islamic window), ENBD also offers a range of Shari'a compliant financial services through its subsidiary Emirates Islamic (including Dubai Bank PJSC ("Dubai Bank"), which operates under a unified management structure with Emirates Islamic) to retail and corporate customers with the objective of conforming to the strictest standards of Islamic finance.
+Islamic banking is one of the Group's fastest growing business sectors and contributes to an increasing proportion of the revenue of ENBD.
+Apart from offering Islamic banking products through Al Watani Al Islami (ENBD's Islamic window), ENBD also offers a range of Shari'a compliant financial services through its subsidiary EIB (including Dubai Bank, which is consolidated with, and under a unified management structure with, EIB) to retail and corporate customers with the objective of conforming to the strictest standards of Islamic finance.

-All the activities of Emirates Islamic are conducted in full compliance with Islamic Shari'a and under the supervision of its Shari'a Supervisory Board (the "Shari'a Board") comprising several prominent Shari'a scholars.
+All of the activities of EIB are conducted in accordance with a Fatwa and under the supervision of its Shari'a Board (the ''Shari'a Board') comprising several prominent Shari'a scholars.

-Emirates Islamic's Corporate Banking division provides a comprehensive range of financial products and services to its customers through Shari'a compliant structures, including murabaha, ijara, istisna'a, musharaka and mudaraba contracts.
-Emirates Islamic's Corporate Banking customers consist of private sector customers, public sector customers and government bodies/agencies and are served through seven sectorial Corporate Banking divisions for Dubai and two regional units for Sharjah and Abu Dhabi and Al Ain as at 31 December 2015.
-The industries covered by Corporate Banking, comprise, inter alia, real estate, financial institutions, contracting, trading, manufacturing and services.
+EIB's Corporate Banking division provides a comprehensive range of financial products and services to its customers through Shari'a compliant structures, including murabaha, ijara, istisna'a, musharaka and mudaraba contracts.
+EIB's Corporate Banking customers consist of private sector customers, public sector customers and government bodies/agencies and are served through six Corporate Banking units across the UAE with three units in Dubai, one in Abu Dhabi, one in Sharjah and one in Al Ain, as at 31 December 2012.
+Additionally, EIB's Business Banking Unit has been set up in Dubai to increase EIB's business with medium sized enterprises.
+The industries covered by Corporate Banking, comprise, inter alia, real estate, financial institutions, trading, manufacturing and services.
 Whilst customers are primarily in the UAE, facilities are also offered in other GCC countries.

-Emirates Islamic's Retail Banking division offers a comprehensive range of Shari'a compliant banking products and services through its network of 60 branches located throughout the UAE as at 31 December 2015.
+EIB's Retail Banking division offers a comprehensive range of Shari'a compliant retail and personal banking products and services through its network of 49 branches located throughout the UAE with 28 branches in Dubai, nine in Abu Dhabi, seven in Sharjah, two in Um al Quwain and one in each of the remaining Emirates as at 31 December 2012.